The following is based on my understanding. I’m not at attorney and this should not be considered legal advice.

-Sweden will legally marry half siblings under certain circumstances.
-I’m not aware of any country that currently has more progressive laws or laws as progressive as Sweden.
+Sweden and Brazil will legally marry half siblings under certain circumstances.
+I’m not aware of any country that currently has more progressive laws or laws as progressive as Sweden and Brazil.

 Some siblings report that they have been able to get a marriage license in places like the US based on the ignorance of the authorities, such as the siblings being born in different states or countries and/or not having a shared parent listed on their birth certificates.
 However, if the laws of that location do not recognize sibling marriages as valid, or if consanguinamory is illegal in that jurisdiction, a marriage license is a potential piece of evidence that can be used in criminal prosecution, and that’s sad.

 [UPDATE October 2014: An anti-equality lawyer who has practiced in at least two US states insists that there are at least a few states where same-gender siblings should, by the existing laws, be issued marriage licenses.]